These are the top 10 biotechnology companies at the forefront of Poland’s emerging biotech sector, which is becoming a hotspot for startups.

-As the country sums success stories in its biotech sector, more and more academics and entrepreneurs have been encouraged to take the leap and start a business in Poland’s flourishing biotech industry.
-We got in touch with experts to collect the names of the 10 companies at the forefront of the country’s promising biotech industry.
+As the country sees success stories in its biotech sector, more and more academics and entrepreneurs have been encouraged to take the leap and start a business in Poland’s flourishing biotech industry.
+Here, we have selected 10 companies at the forefront of the country’s promising biotech industry.

 Location: Konstantynów Łódzki

-With offices in Wroclaw and Basel, Captor Therapeutics develops drugs that lead to the break down of disease-causing proteins.
+With offices in Wrocław and Basel, Captor Therapeutics employs a proprietary targeted protein degradation platform to discover and develop drugs that can breakdown disease-causing proteins.
 This approach lets the company go after disease targets that were previously considered undruggable.
-Captor is building its own drug development pipeline based on this technology, focusing on cancer and autoimmune diseases.
+Captor is building its own drug development pipeline based on this technology, with five drug projects in the discovery and preclinical phase focusing on cancer and autoimmune diseases.

 Bowil Biotech uses bacterial fermentation to produce biocellulose on an industrial scale.
 The company currently sells wound dressings and face masks made of biocellulose.
-It is researching many more applications, including heart prostheses, analgesic dressings, contact lenses, or high-strength paper among others.
+It is researching many more applications, including heart prostheses, analgesic dressings, contact lenses and high-strength paper.